Dr Mark Peter Wright

 Biography

-Dr. Mark Peter Wright is a member of CRiSAP (Creative Research into Sound Arts Practice) where he supervises doctoral research candidates.
-He is the Screen School Research Coordinator and Acting Course Leader for BA (Hons) Sound Arts.
-Mark is also an Associate Fellow of the Higher Education Academy (AFHEA) and sits on the College Research Committee and Research Funding Panel.As an artist and researcher, Mark investigates the political ecologies of sound and listening.
-His practice generates questions that include: how does environmental sound convey complex geopolitical meaning?
+Wright's practice investigates the political ecologies of sound and listening.
+His research generates questions that include: how does environmental sound convey complex geopolitical meaning?
 How can technology and media be practiced with an eco-critical sensitivity and how might listening operate beyond the human?

 His monograph "Listening After Nature: Field Recording, Ecology, Critical Practice" was published by Bloomsbury in 2022.

-As a practitioner, Mark has exhibited and performed widely in solo and group exhibitions at IMT Gallery, Platform A, MIMA, New York Public Library, The Showroom, Museum of Contemporary Art Rome, Café Oto, Catalyst Arts, GV Art, Royal Academy of the Arts, TATE and Trinity House Square Dublin.
-In addition to his own practice-based research, Mark collaborates extensively.
+As a practitioner, Wright has exhibited and performed widely in solo and group exhibitions at IMT Gallery, Platform A, MIMA, New York Public Library, The Showroom, Museum of Contemporary Art Rome, Café Oto, Catalyst Arts, GV Art, Royal Academy of the Arts, TATE and Trinity House Square Dublin.
+In addition to his own practice-based research, he collaborates extensively.
 With Helena Hunter he works under the name Matterlurgy, combining art, science and technology projects across exhibition, performance and experimental co-labs.
 With Prof. Angus Carlyle he works on projects and performances that explore the relations of listening and recording, nature and aesthetics, site and studio.
 Between 2014-2021 he co-convened Points of Listening with Prof. Salomé Voegelin, a series of public events exploring listening and sound-making as a collaborative and artful form of pedagogy.